NovySan/unl-digifab/sessions/week3.md

 # Intro to Laser Cutter

 Hands-on with our [FSL Muse 3D (Full Spectrum Laser)](https://fslaser.com/fsl-muse-3d-autofocus-desktop-co2-laser-cutter-bundle/)
-- Laser basics
+1. Laser basics
   - Safety (air filtration; fire safety)
-  - 1) Cooler.
-2) Exhaust.
-3) Air Assist.
+  - Cooler; Exhaust; Air Assist.
-- Material choice (good and bad materials for lasers)
+2. Material choice (good and bad materials for lasers)
   - Laser Settings for Cutting ([webpage](http://blog.fslaser.com/experts/muse-workflow-laser-settings-for-cutting))
   - Material Test ([webpage](http://laser101.fslaser.com/materialtest))
+  - Log your cuts. (date, time, material, thickness, power settings)
+    - (We are building a library of materials and settings)
-- Cut demos
+4. Cut demos
-- Design concerns
+  - We will use your HW1.

 # Cutting
 Full Spectrum Laser has their own engraving software called [RetinaEngrave](https://fslaser.com/re3/).
 We will use it from the workstation on the laser table.